xarray-contrib/datatree/docs/source/data-structures.rst

 Dictionary-like methods
 ~~~~~~~~~~~~~~~~~~~~~~~

-We can update the contents of the tree in-place using a dictionary-like syntax.

 We can update a datatree in-place using Python's standard dictionary syntax, similar to how we can for Dataset objects.
 For example, to create this example datatree from scratch, we could have written: